arnaud4d/documentation/docs/temp-netkit/netkit.md

 surname | Text | The user's last name. userPrincipalName | Text | The user's principal name.

-Otherwise, the object contains only the properties specified in the `select` parameter.
+Otherwise, the object contains the properties specified in the `select` parameter.

-For more details on user information, see [Microsoft's docs on user information](https://docs.microsoft.com/en-us/graph/api/resources/user?view=graph-rest-1.0).
+For more details on user information, see [Microsoft's documentation website](https://docs.microsoft.com/en-us/graph/api/resources/user?view=graph-rest-1.0).

-### Office365Object.user.getCurrent()
+### Office365Provider.user.getCurrent()

-**Office365Object.user.getCurrent**({*select* : Text}) : Object
+**Office365Provider.user.getCurrent**({*select* : Text}) : Object

 #### Description

-`Office365Object.user.getCurrent` returns information on the current user.
+`Office365Provider.user.getCurrent()` returns information on the current user.
 In this case, it requires a [signed-in user](https://docs.microsoft.com/en-us/graph/auth-v2-user), and therefore a delegated permission.

 The command returns a `Null` object if the session is not a sign-in session.